-BETA International 2018 certainly lived up to its reputation as the unmissable trade buying event for equestrian, country clothing, outdoor and pet products as it welcomed 4,044 visitors* and almost 300 exhibitors from across the UK and overseas to the NEC, Birmingham from 21 to 23 January.
+BETA International 2018 certainly lived up to its reputation as the unmissable trade buying event for equestrian, country clothing, outdoor and pet products as it welcomed 3,423 single entry visitors, plus 621 repeats, and almost 300 exhibitors from across the UK and overseas to the NEC, Birmingham from 21 to 23 January.

 This world-class industry event flagged up some of the finest products and services on the market, with many unveiled for the very first time.
 Everyone from buyers at small independent stores to purchasing teams at multinational retail chains visited the show over the three days, taking their place among friends and colleagues for this annual trade gathering with its golden networking opportunities.